top of page

 Both shaped outcomes.

-But one was limited by circumstance.
+But one was shaped largely by circumstance.

 The other was chosen.